VinnyCordeiro/g-code_keeb/README.md

 * ***Why an ATmega32U4-AU version if you are also adding the Raspberry Pi Pico as microcontroller?***

-Because I already have some that I bought years before the current components shortage, and since they are already available I might as well use them.
+Because I already have some that I bought years before the current components shortage, and since they are already available I might as well use them. _However_, if you are going to build one for yourself, I highly recommend going with one of the Pico versions, as it already have an USB connector and doesn't require any additional components soldered on the board other than the switches themselves.

 * ***Why have you chosen the CERN Open Hardware Licence?***